 UNE Announces New Online Master’s Degree in Applied Nutrition

-The University of New England’s College of Graduate and Professional Studies is excited to announce the opening of a new online Master’s degree in Applied Nutrition.
+The University of New England’s College of Graduate and Professional Studies is excited to announce the opening of a new online Master of Science in Applied Nutrition.

 The mission of the Master of Science in Applied Nutrition is to prepare individuals for leadership roles in the nutrition field, to advance knowledge and expand skills that promote excellence and innovation in all areas of nutrition practice, and to emphasize evidence-based best practices to support the well-being and health outcomes of individuals, families, and communities through education, research, and service.

 New program, experienced leadership

 UNE Online welcomes Elizabeth Dodge, M.S., Ph.D. to the role of Applied Nutrition Program Director.
 Dodge joins the College with more than twelve years of experience in the nutrition and education fields.
 During her tenure at the University of Maine, Dodge served in a variety of capacities, including her role as advisor for the division of lifelong learning and course design specialist for the HealthyU initiative, as well as adjunct faculty and course design specialist in the Department of Food Science and Human Nutrition.

 Trends driving need for qualified Applied Nutrition professionals

 “Policy and population trends are driving the need for qualified professionals in the field of nutrition,” says Martha Wilson, Ph.D.
 Dean of the College of Graduate and Professional Studies & Associate Provost for Online Learning.
 “Given UNE’s strength as a premier health sciences university, we believe our Applied Nutrition program will provide professionals with the skills and tools they need to make a positive impact in their communities, in the state of Maine, and across the globe.”

 UNE’s Applied Nutrition program is offered 100% online, with no campus visits required.
 A 36-credit hour program, the master’s degree offers a generalist track as well as three options for areas of specialization: Obesity and Health Promotion; Sustainable Nutrition; and Nutrition and Disease Prevention.
 The program does not lead to Registered Dietician (R.D.) verification.

 High growth employment area